-Approximately 4.8 million Medicaid beneficiaries received long-term services and supports (LTSS) in 2011.1 Further, people with LTSS needs account for about one third of all Medicaid expenditures.2 Through the Medicaid Innovation Accelerator Program (IAP), The Center for Medicaid and CHIP Services (CMCS) offers targeted program support to Medicaid agencies seeking to promote community integration for Medicaid beneficiaries using LTSS.
+Approximately 4.8 million Medicaid beneficiaries received long-term services and supports (LTSS) in 2011.1 Further, people with LTSS needs account for about one third of all Medicaid expenditures.2 The Medicaid Innovation Accelerator Program (IAP) offered technical assistance to Medicaid agencies seeking to promote community integration for Medicaid beneficiaries using LTSS.

-Based on state and stakeholder feedback, IAP is offering program support to states in two distinct areas: Housing-Related Services and Partnerships as well as Value-Based Payment in community-based LTSS programs.
-Selected states in these two areas share common interests and goals that align with IAP’s broader goals for Community Integration- Long-Term Services and Supports:
+Based on state and stakeholder feedback, IAP offered technical assistance to states in two distinct areas: Housing-Related Services and Partnerships as well as Value-Based Payment in Home and Community Based-Services.
+Selected states in these two areas shared common interests and goals that align with IAP’s broader goals for Community Integration- Long-Term Services and Supports:

 - Increase state adoption of individual tenancy sustaining services to assist Medicaid beneficiaries.